 2. Shimano Stradic Ci4 FL – Best Finesse Shimano Bass Spinning Reel

 I probably don’t have to say anything about the Stradic.
-Only that it has been upgraded becoming the Vanford in 2020.
+Only that it has been upgraded to become the Vanford in 2020.

 For those looking for bargains due to model upgrades, the time is now for jumping on a Stradic price drop.